 I actually know a married couple (Indian) who are first cousins.
 It's not uncommon.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter eight seven one six as a four place number.
+In the field marked validation number, enter nine zero two four as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved